“In a day, when you don't come across any problems - you can be sure

 Mentor on Road is on its way to its next destination, St. Louis.

-European settlement, the area was a major regional center of Native American Mississippian culture.
+Prior to European settlement, the area was a major regional center of Native American Mississippian culture.
 The city of St. Louis was founded in 1764 by French fur traders Pierre Laclède and Auguste Chouteau, and named after Louis IX of France.
 In 1764, following France's defeat in the Seven Years' War, the area was ceded to Spain and retroceded back to France in 1800.
-In 1803, the United States acquired the territory as part of the Louisiana Purchase
+In 1803, the United States acquired the territory as part of the Louisiana Purchase.

-1870 Census, St. Louis was ranked as the 4th-largest city in the United States.
+During the 19th century, St. Louis developed as a major port on the Mississippi River.
+In the 1870 Census, St. Louis was ranked as the 4th-largest city in the United States.
 It separated from St. Louis County in 1877, becoming an independent city and limiting its own political boundaries.
 In 1904, it hosted the Louisiana Purchase Exposition and the Summer Olympics.

 Mentor on Road has come a long way.
 We feel blessed to have the opportunity of meeting all the wonderful people on our journey and working on a common goal of bringing the nations, India and the USA closer.
 On this note, we would like to conclude by saying; one must always practice a gratitude exercise for all the things one is grateful for by the end of the day.